-To be eligible, applicants must be a junior investigator, defined as an MD clinician or researcher within their first 3 years of a faculty position, must be the presenting author of an accepted abstract and
+To be eligible, applicants must be a early career investigator, defined as an MD clinician or researcher within their first 3 years of a faculty position, must be the presenting author of an accepted abstract and

 - Must be the presenting author of an accepted abstract for the Annual Meeting of the Histiocyte Society

 - Must attend the Annual Meeting of the Histiocyte Society meeting in person

 A total of 1-2 scholarships will be offered per year at a minimum of $1000 per scholarship, and is to be used to defray any cost associated with attending the meeting in person.
 Number of awards, amounts and awardees will be at the sole discretion of the Histiocytosis Association.
 Award money will be disbursed to awardees at the Annual Meeting.

 Get to know our previous scholarship awardees and their histio stories.

 Walter Maria Sarli